Heinrich Pyramid Misconceptions (Updated)

 Stopping paper cuts won’t prevent major process safety-related accidents or industrial fatalities.

-Nonetheless, some safety programs were misled into thinking that stopping first aid cases would lead to an end to fatalities.
+Nonetheless, some safety programs were misled into thinking that stopping first-aid cases would stop fatalities.
 Improvement programs were overwhelmed by small problems to investigate and fix.
 Investigators started using questionable root cause analysis tools to speed up investigations to reduce the impact of being overwhelmed.

-Thus, even incidents that had the potential to cause major accidents/process safety disasters/fatalities were investigated using questionable root cause analysis tools.
-The result was ineffective corrective actions that didn’t solve the problems and stop major accidents.
+Thus, even incidents with the potential to cause major accidents/process safety disasters/fatalities were investigated using questionable root cause analysis tools.
+The results?
+Ineffective corrective actions that didn’t solve the problems and stop major accidents.

 Companies improved their first-aid cases (or at least fewer were reported) but continued to have fatalities and major accidents at about the same rate.

-One example of the impact of the emphasis on minor injuries that I observed firsthand was that supervisor at a site I was at learned to carry a first-aid kit to treat minor injuries and stop people from going to the site nurse/doctor.
+One example of the impact of the emphasis on minor injuries that I observed firsthand was that a supervisor at a site I was at learned to carry a first-aid kit to treat minor injuries and stop people from going to the site nurse/doctor.
 The result?
 First-aid cases dropped dramatically.
 This wasn’t a safety improvement.
-It was a way to improve statistics and keep management off the supervisors’ backs.
+It was a way to improve statistics and keep management off the supervisor’s back.

-More than a decade ago, some of the same people who revised the Heinrich Pyramid realized that correcting the causes of first-aid cases was not preventing fatalities.
+More than a decade ago, some of the same people who revised the Heinrich Pyramid realized that correcting the causes of first-aid cases did not prevent fatalities.
 Thus began the research on significant injuries and fatalities (SIFs).
-The researchers came up with a new model…
+The researchers developed a new model…

-This put the emphasis on industrial safety back on the activity (energy) that could kill you and the Safeguard that kept you safe.
+This energy model puts the emphasis back on the activity (which includes energy) that could kill you, and on the Safeguard that keeps you safe.
+However, the SIF people never really admitted that they had misused the Hienrich Pyramid.

 Energy Theory & The Diamond

-To improve on past Safeguard Analysis, a new energy theory has been proposed that only incidents involving hazards with certain minimum energy should be investigated to prevent a fatality or a major injury.
+To improve on past Safeguard Analysis, the energy theory people proposed that only incidents involving hazards with a certain minimum energy should be investigated to prevent a fatality or a major injury.
 For example, if someone falls off a single step, this is unlikely to cause a significant injury because the energy is too low.

-To keep this new theory based on science rather than guesswork, people separating real precursor accidents from minor incidents must calculate the energy necessary to cause a major injury for various types of energy.
-This can help you can consistently calculate what is “inside the diamond” (could cause a major injury) and what’s outside the diamond (doesn’t need to be investigated).
+To keep this new theory grounded in science rather than guesswork, people separated real precursor accidents from minor incidents by calculating the energy required to cause a major injury for various types of energy.
+This helps consistently calculate what is “inside the diamond” (could cause a major injury) and what’s outside the diamond (doesn’t need to be investigated).

 The Diamond…

-Dr. Matthew Hallowell from the University of Colorado, Boulder (also working with the Construction Safety Research Alliance) is working on these calculations for the energy types shown on the Energy Wheel below (from the Safety Function website)…
+Dr. Matthew Hallowell from the University of Colorado, Boulder (working with the Construction Safety Research Alliance) developed calculations for the energy types shown on the Energy Wheel below (from the Safety Function website)…

 Here is a video about the energy wheel and calculating the energy that is required to cause a severe injury.
 When you click below, Matthew will discuss an app to calculate the energy required to cause a significant injury.